Evaluating LLMs on Sequential API Call Through Automated Test Generation: Conclusion

 \section{Conclusion}

 In this paper, we introduced {\ourmethod}, an automated framework designed to evaluate the ability of large language models (LLMs) to generate code involving multiple API calls with complex interdependencies.
 Our approach begins with API sequence fuzzing using state machines, followed by a multi-agent process that translates code into natural language instructions.
 Leveraging this framework, we generated and manually curated 120 test cases across three diverse application scenarios, establishing a new benchmark, {\ourbench}.
 Experimental results demonstrate that {\ourmethod} offers distinct advantages in generating sequential API calls with intricate dependencies.
 Evaluation of state-of-the-art LLMs on {\ourbench} reveals that there remains substantial room for improvement in their tool usage capabilities.
+We further identify three common root causes underlying LLM failures to generate programs that faithfully meet users' requirements.
 To support reproducibility and encourage further research, we will make both our codebase and the {\ourbench} benchmark publicly available.
 We hope that our work will serve as a foundation for future research and development, ultimately leading to LLM systems with more robust and effective tool integration.